dknight/whoopee/2025-03-06 printing-a-table-in-lua-tutorial.md

 ## More possibilities

 If we go deeper, the table type actually has the meta-method [`__tostring`](https://www.lua.org/manual/5.4/manual.html#pdf-tostring), which prints the table in the format table: 0x11111111.
-We can override the [`__tostring`](https://www.lua.org/manual/5.4/manual.html#pdf-tostring) method, bit do not do it.
+We can override the [`__tostring`](https://www.lua.org/manual/5.4/manual.html#pdf-tostring) method, but we won't, see warning below.

 !!! danger
 	I strongly discourage overriding built-in native library meta-methods, especially if you are going to share your code with somebody else.
 This might lead to unpredictable results and hard-to-detect bugs.